 In 2003, the sponsors adopted a Funding Management Policy (FMP).
-The FMP provides the sponsors with a guidance framework for decision making when there's a funding surplus or shortfall.
+The FMP is an important document that provides the sponsors with a guidance framework for decision making when there is a funding surplus or shortfall.

 A key component in the FMP is the concept of funding zones, each defined by a range.
-The funding zones provide a point of reference for whether action is required by the sponsors.
-If action is required, guidance is provided on how to use any surplus funds or resolve any shortfall.
-Specifically, the FMP helps answer the question – when is it possible or necessary to increase or decrease benefits, lower or raise contribution rates, or simply conserve assets for an uncertain time?
+The funding zones provide a point of reference for whether action is required by the sponsors, and if so, guidance is provided on how to use any surplus funds or resolve any shortfall – specifically, answering the question of when it is prudent to increase or decrease benefits, raise or lower contribution rates, or simply conserve assets for an uncertain time.

 While the FMP outlines preferred mechanisms associated with its various funding zones, it's ultimately the sponsors' responsibility to decide which actions to take.

-4. If there's a deficit in the future, can we use the reserve to balance things out?
+3. If there's a deficit in the future, can we use the surplus to balance things out?

 A future deficit could occur if assets are outweighed by liabilities on a future valuation date.
-Reserving the $10.3 billion in the fund at this time, and making it available for investing and earning returns, helps to protect the fund against future deficits.
+Reserving the $10.0 billion preliminary surplus in the fund at this time, and making it available for investing and earning returns, helps to protect the fund against future deficits.
 In other words, it's a preventative measure against future deficits occurring, not a cure should one occur in the future.